fbpx skip to Main Content

 21. Nigretta Falls, Hamilton

-View the falls from above and enjoy the picnic tables and barbecue facilities or take the stairway leading to the base, where water pools provide excellent secluded swimming and fishing spots.
+View the falls from above and enjoy the picnic tables and barbecue facilities or take the stairway leading to the base.
+At the base tranquil water pools provide excellent secluded swimming and fishing spots.

 Nigretta Falls, Nigretta Falls Road, Hamilton